Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 660 Ti should in theory be much faster than the GeForce GTX 650 Ti 2GB in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 660 Ti should be quite a bit faster than the GeForce GTX 650 Ti 2GB in general. (explain)

-Texel RateThe GeForce GTX 660 Ti will be much (more or less 73%) better at AF than the GeForce GTX 650 Ti 2GB. (explain)
+Texel RateThe GeForce GTX 660 Ti will be much (about 73%) faster with regards to anisotropic filtering than the GeForce GTX 650 Ti 2GB. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 660 Ti is a better choice, by a large margin. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 660 Ti is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison